tsen19/Covid_Symptom_Study_Sweden/README.md

 # Covid_Symptom_Study_Sweden
-COVID Symptom Study weekly report example (knit with R Markdown).
+COVID Symptom Study weekly report and animation example (R Markdown, ggplot2, respectively).

 Also included is a sample of GGPLOT2 .gif produced for the study.